 top of page

-Indefinite Leave to Remain.
+Apply for Indefinite Leave to Remain.

-There are certain benefits to receiving Indefinite leave to remain as a Partner or as their dependent.
-Once you receive settlement, or indefinite leave to remain, you will be able to stay in the UK without any time and work restrictions.
+There are certain benefits to receiving leave to remain ILR as a Partner or as their dependent.
+Once you receive settlement, or indefinate leave to remain, you will be able to stay in the UK without any time and work restrictions.
 If you aspire on becoming a British Citizen and passport holder obtaining Indefinite Leave to Remain is a necessary step towards Naturalising as a British National.

 Section Bar: